College of Engineering Fast Facts

 - Shocker engineering students have access to the largest engineering co-op and internship program in the state.

-- WSU's National Institute for Aviation Research is one of only a handful in the nation that conducts research on aviation safety.
-The Institute is the authoritative source for annual rankings of commercial airline performance and customer satisfaction.
+- WSU's National Institute for Aviation Research (NIAR) has a global reputation for expertise in leading aerospace technology, including advanced materials and manufacturing, virtual engineering and digital twin.
+NIAR is one of only a handful in the nation that conducts research on aviation safety.

-- The new, $32 million Experiential Engineering Building on WSU’s Innovation Campus provides access to additional applied learning opportunities and advanced technology—and a place for students, professors and industry professionals to collaborate.
+- The $32 million John Bardo Center on WSU’s Innovation Campus provides access to additional applied learning opportunities and advanced technology—and a place for students, professors and industry professionals to collaborate.

-- Through the Engineer of 2020 program, our graduates enter the workforce with the broad-based education—incorporating real-world learning, research, study abroad, leadership development and service learning.
+- Through the Engineering+ program, our graduates enter the workforce with the broad-based education—incorporating real-world learning, research, study abroad, leadership development and service learning.

 - Students gain real-world experience—and careers—with NASA, NetApp, Spirit AeroSystems, Toyota, Airbus and GE Aviation, just to name a few.